shyamtala003/git-styler/README.md

-# 🚀 Introducing Git Styler: Make Your Git Commits Cleaner and Faster!

-**Tired of messy commit messages?** Keeping a clean Git history is crucial for collaboration, but writing well-structured commit messages every time can be a hassle.
-Enter **Git Styler** – a CLI tool that simplifies commit message styling and enforces structure effortlessly. 🚀
+# 🦄 Git Styler

+**Git Styler** is a CLI tool designed to simplify and standardize commit message styling by providing structured commit commands.
+It follows the **conventional commit format**, helping developers maintain clean, consistent, and meaningful commit histories with ease.

+---

 ## Why Git Styler? 🤔

-Writing commit messages manually can lead to inconsistencies like:
+Writing commit messages manually often leads to inconsistencies, such as:

 - Unclear or unformatted commit messages
 - Inconsistent use of emojis or prefixes
-- No standard format for different types of commits
+- Lack of a standard format for different types of commits

-**Git Styler solves this** by providing easy-to-use commands for well-structured commits, following conventional commit formats.
+**Git Styler solves these issues** by offering easy-to-use commands for well-structured commits, ensuring your commit history is clean, readable, and professional.

 ---

 ## 🌟 Features

-✅ **Predefined commit types** with appropriate emojis 📦 🐛 ♻️ 📖
+- ✅ **Predefined commit types** with appropriate emojis (📦 🐛 ♻️ 📖)
-✅ **Shortcut commands** for quick commits (e.g., `gfeat`, `gfix`, `grel`, etc.)
+- ✅ **Shortcut commands** for quick commits (e.g., `gfeat`, `gfix`, `grel`, etc.)
-✅ **Automatic `git push`** after committing changes
+- ✅ **Automatic `git push`** after committing changes
-✅ **Color-coded logs** for better visibility
+- ✅ **Color-coded logs** for better visibility
-✅ **No extra configuration needed** – works out of the box!
+- ✅ **No extra configuration needed** – works out of the box!

 ---

 ## 🚀 Installation

-Git Styler should be installed **globally** so that commands are available system-wide.
+Install **Git Styler globally** to make the commands available system-wide:

 ```sh
 npm install -g git-styler